jasonbra1n/lab/docs/ROADMAP.md

 # Project Roadmap

 This document outlines the development roadmap for the LAB Digital Workshop.
 It's a living document that will evolve as the project grows.
-Last updated: Dec 7, 2025.

 ---

 ## Current Focus (Q4 2025 / Q1 2026)

-- **New "About" Page:**
-  - [x] Create a dedicated "About" page that loads like a tool, explaining the project's mission.
 - **UI/UX & Tool Refinement:**
   - [ ] Implement a CSS-only loading animation to replace the "Loading tool..." text.
   - [ ] Ensure all tools are fully responsive and accessible.